1618lip/HTTP_Video_Streaming_Analysis/README.md

 ## Conclusion

 This project provides insights into the streaming strategies used by popular video services by analyzing connection persistence and bit-rate adaptation.
-The results help in understanding how streaming services optimize content delivery based on network conditions.

-## License

-This project is provided for educational purposes.
-You are free to modify and use it as needed.
+We determined that all analyzed services utilized persistent TCP connections, leveraging multiple streams to transfer packets efficiently.
+Instead of relying on a single TCP connection, these services strategically employed multiple TCP streams to enhance data transfer efficiency, improve resilience to packet loss, and optimize congestion management.

+Each service dynamically switched between multi-bitrate streaming and steady-rate streaming.
+When network conditions fluctuated, adaptive multi-bitrate streaming adjusted throughput to ensure smooth playback.
+Conversely, during stable network conditions, steady-rate streaming facilitated efficient and consistent video delivery.

+It is important to note that plot variations across services may arise due to differences in video quality settings during playback.
+While video duration and network conditions were controlled, streaming platforms may have automatically adjusted resolution and compression settings based on internal algorithms, device capabilities, or initial bandwidth estimation.
+As a result, some services exhibited higher throughput fluctuations, indicating adaptive streaming responding to perceived network conditions, while others maintained a steadier throughput pattern, suggesting a pre-buffered or fixed-bitrate approach.

+Ultimately, these findings offer valuable insights into how streaming services optimize content delivery, balancing performance and quality by adapting to network congestion, device capabilities, and real-time bandwidth availability.